 LHDN allows two types of e-invoice submission depending on the nature of the transaction:

-• Individual submission — Each invoice is submitted separately with the buyer's full details (name, TIN, address).
+- Individual submission — Each invoice is submitted separately with the buyer's full details (name, TIN, address).
 This is the standard method for B2B transactions and patients with known details.

 Most clinics need both methods.
 Scheduled patients with registered profiles use individual submission.
 Walk-in patients paying cash without providing identification details use consolidated B2C submission.
 Your clinic management software should handle both automatically based on the patient record.
+Healthcare is also one of the sectors LHDN recognises for periodic statement or bill-based e-invoicing, which suits clinics that bill corporate or insurance clients on a monthly statement cycle.

 What Should Your Clinic Software Do for e-Invoicing?